ctrlalt-escape/OrbitOS/README.md

-Still in beta
+-Still in beta
-If someone could help me add the ultraviolet proxy in i would greatly appreciate it
+-If someone could help me add the ultraviolet proxy in i would greatly appreciate it